Th0u305/typescript-prob/blog-1.md

-# Type Safety & Architectural Clarity: Mastering TypeScript’s `unknown` and OOP Pillars

 TypeScript has transformed JavaScript from a "wild west" scripting language into a robust, scalable engineering tool.
 But with great power comes great responsibility.
-Two areas often cause confusion for developers stepping into TypeScript: the infamous `any` vs `unknown` debate, and how traditional OOP principles translate to modern TypeScript architectures.
+Two areas often cause confusion for developers stepping into TypeScript: the infamous `any` vs `unknown` debate

 Let’s break them down.